Now that you are financially fit, maintain your finances with these tips.

 Hills Bank Online banking has a number of great resources and is an easy way to check on and track your finances regularly.
 Visit HillsBank.com/HillsBankOnline to see how online bill pay, Manage My Finances, our App, and mobile deposit of checks can help you control your money.

 Continue Your Financial Education

-Financial awareness is a very important piece of being financially healthy.
-Checking in on your own finances and reading about what’s happening in the world of finance are important habits to attain; and I hope you are able to implement both habits after reading this post!
+Awareness is a very important piece of being financially healthy.
+Checking your own finances and reading about what’s happening in the world of finance are important habits to attain.
+I hope you are able to implement both habits after reading this post!